 Isolated areas in the Southern Highlands including San Martin, Huanuco, Pasco, Junin, Ucayali, Huancavelica, Ayacucho and Apurimac, may still harbour members of the Shining Path terrorist movement.

 - Be alert to possible threats, especially in the Southern Highlands.

 - Report any suspicious activity or items to police.

 - If there is an attack, leave the affected area immediately if it is safe to do so.

-- Avoid the affected area in the aftermath of an attack because of the risk of secondary attacks.
+- Avoid affected areas in the aftermath of an attack.

 Terrorist Threat Worldwide